 Fresh donuts at last in Paris!
 And not just any ordinary donuts.
-We’re tasting and talking about plump, hand rolled sweet pastries only to be found in the new donut shop called Boneshaker in Paris’ second arrondissement.
-It’s a dream come true for Irish-American expat, pastry chef and mother of three, Amanda Scott and her husband Louis.
+We’re tasting and talking about plump, hand-rolled sweet pastries only to be found in a popular donut shop called Boneshaker in Paris’ food-centric second arrondissement.
+It was a dream come true for Irish-American expat, pastry chef and mother of three, Amanda Bankert and her husband Louis.

 The idea for Boneshaker came in 2013, when my husband, Louis, and I were eating cinnamon sugar donuts at the beach in New Jersey.
 There’s a mom-and-pop bakery there that I have visited every summer since I was a little girl.
 Lou and I and did the “morning donut run” for the house (my favorite/only type of run) and both thought, “I wish we could get these in Paris!”